jbosstools/jbosstools-fuse/Build.md

 ## Eclipse Setup

-At _master_ branch we always try to use the latest Eclipse version.
+At _main_ branch we always try to use the latest Eclipse version.
 Please refer to the target platform plugin to see which versions of Eclipse are supported.
-The _master_ branch was using *Eclipse Luna* when this document was created.
+The _main_ branch was using *Eclipse Luna* when this document was created.

 Now its time to open your Eclipse if you haven't done so.